Wangchangjen/Matlab_IDE/README.md

 # How to start a simulation:

-#Step 1.
+-Step 1.
 Download the simulator for "Quantized Precoding for Massive MU-MIMO":

 https://github.com/quantizedmassivemimo/1bit_precoding